DukeEnglish/mt-class/syllabus.md

 <div class="alert alert-danger">
   This page contains information for the 2016 version of the course.
-  For 2017, the content of the course is likely to be similar, but the form of the course, and particularly the assessment, will change.
+  For 2017, the content of the course will be similar, but it is likely to be substantially reorganized.
 </div>

 Slides will be posted after each lecture.
 Slides for lectures that have not